jhuapl-boss/boss-manage/docs/UpdatingProduction.md

 *Note: This guide assumes that you already have an environment setup and can successfully launch CloudFormation configurations.*

+You will need to have the latest **boss-manage/vault/private/vault.production.boss** directory to complete these steps

-## Rebuild Integration
+## Rebuild and Update Integration
-This is not a mandatory step but it is a good idea to [IntegrationRebuild.md](IntegrationRebuild.md) before Tag and merge to verify that everything is working.
+This is not a mandatory step but it is a good thing to do before the Tag and Merge.
+Rebuild the Integration Stack following [IntegrationRebuild.md](IntegrationRebuild.md) using **--ami-version lastSprint**, then update the stack with the latest code and test (Follow all the steps in this document for the Integration Stack except for Tag and Merge)

 ## Tag and Merge
 Follow the instructions in  [TagAndMerge.md](TagAndMerge.md) to create AMIs for sprintXX

 ## AWS Credentials File
 Make sure your:
 **boss-manage/config/aws_credentials** file contains the production account keys **boss-manage/vault/private/vault_aws_credentials** file contains the production vault account keys **boss-manage/config/set_var.sh** should have SSH_KEY=theboss-prod-20161009.pem

 ### Scalyr Environment Setup
 Set the environment variables necessary to add Scalyr monitoring of AWS instance